Digitization in the Insurance Industry

 Insurance companies accumulate thousands of documents over their years in operation.
 They are required by law to retain confidential client information, along with employee or company data, for a certain period.
 Security is also one of the biggest considerations with the digitization of documents.
 In fact, even insurance companies are not protected from damages caused by water or fire.
-By digitizing and archiving documents in a document management system (DMS), not only would it address business compliance, but it also prevents fraud, document loss, and ensures that users are working with the right document version.
+With document scanning and archiving documents in a document management system (DMS), not only would it address business compliance, but it could prevent fraud and document loss, and ensure that users are working with the right document version.
 Users are only allowed to access the documents that are relevant to them, thanks to the role and permission-based access function.

 Meet compliance demands

 Insurance companies deal with various compliance demands by different regulatory bodies.
 In fact, a typical insurance company focuses on the following compliance functions:

 - Anti-Bribery and Corruption

 Meeting these compliance demands can be achieved with the help of scanning and deploying a document management system.
 Aside from being able to collaborate easily with auditors through its audit function, insurance companies can meet data protection and document retention regulations easily.